BU-DiSC/BF-Shared-Hashing/README.md

 ### LSM-Tree Emulation

-Run `make` and you can execute lsm-emu which receives parameters as follows:A
+Run `make` and you can execute lsm-emu which receives parameters as follows:

   OPTIONS: